-At the center of downtown is Magdalen Square, which is accented by large oak trees, a fountain, and gazebo.
+At the center of downtown is Magdalen Square, which is accented by large oak trees, a fountain, and a gazebo.
 A statue in memory of Father Megret stands in the square.
-Opposite of Magdalen Square stands the Vermilion Parish Courthouse.
+Opposite Magdalen Square stands the Vermilion Parish Courthouse.

 From oyster bars to seafood patios to boudin and cracklins from the local meat market, Abbeville is sure to tantalize your taste buds.
-Stop in at one of our many restaurants to enjoy world class authentic Cajun cuisine.
+Stop in at one of our many restaurants to enjoy world-class authentic Cajun cuisine.
 A stroll through the historic streets of Abbeville reveals a glimpse of our culture and traditions through the artwork of famed American muralist Robert Dafford.
-A giant accordion on City Hall, an oyster boat on Black’s, Abbeville’s Giant Omelette, Daylilly Festival and Cajun Cowboys on the Abbeville Cultural Alliance and Tourist Center.
+A giant accordion on City Hall, an oyster boat on Black’s, Abbeville’s Giant Omelette, Daylilly Festival, and Cajun Cowboys on the Abbeville Cultural Alliance and Tourist Center.
 Take in the beauty of the 100-year-old St Mary Magdalen Church and the huge cans of Steen’s Cane Syrup next to the Mill.
-Visit the Depot Gift Shop to take home book about our area’s history or a piece of local artwork.
+Visit the Depot Gift Shop to take home a book about our area’s history or a piece of local artwork.
 Shop for everything from Cajun and outdoor cooking essentials at our local hardware stores to stylish clothing and gifts at our boutique shops and local pharmacies.
 Take in a play at the Abbey Players Theatre or learn about blacksmithing at the Sam Guarino Blacksmith Shop Museum.

 Local guided walking tours are available in French and English for groups of ten or more.